mouseless/mouseless.org/what-we-do.md

 ::::banner

-### Let's match your business needs
+### Matching the business needs of our clients

-We're here to develop software solutions, whether you're a small startup or a big player in the market.
+We build software solutions for clients of all sizes, from small startups to major enterprises.

 ::::

-For large enterprises in high-tech environments, we specialize in developing custom software solutions to keep them at the forefront of technology.
-Similarly, for those in low-tech environments, we offer modernizing legacy systems to enhance efficiency and competitiveness.
+We build custom software to keep large enterprises ahead, whether in high-tech or low-tech environments.
+For low-tech, we modernize legacy systems to improve efficiency.

-For small and medium-sized enterprises (SMEs) navigating high-tech landscapes, we offer expertise in scaling their growth through strategic IT solutions.
-While we recognize the importance of SMEs in low-tech environments, our focus lies elsewhere at present.
+For SMEs, we focus exclusively on those in high-tech sectors, helping them grow with custom software solutions.

 #chart